Venice is filled with history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 The Campanile di San Marco is the highest point in Venice and an incredible spot to get aerial photographs of the domes of the basilica and the surrounding lagoon.

-Notably, it was used by Galileo in the 1600s to study and observe the skies – and to prove the effectiveness of his telescope.
-A daring tightrope walker once amused the doge by walking from the campanile’s belfry to the Doge’s Palace during celebrations.
+Notably, it was used by Galileo in the 1600s to study and observe the skies.
+A daring tightrope walker once amused the doge by walking from the campanile’s belfry to the Doge’s Palace.

-Today the red brick campanile is a simple, square tower with a belfry of 16 arches and an attic adorned with effigies of the Lion of St. Mark and other figures.
-It’s toped by a pyramidal spire with a golden weather vane in the shape of archangel Gabriel.
+Today the red brick campanile is a simple, square tower with a belfry.
+It’s topped by a pyramidal spire with a golden weather vane in the shape of archangel Gabriel.

 The Bridge of Sighs, or Ponte Dei Sospiri in Italian, is a small bridge that spans the Rio del Palazzo canal.
 It connects two important monuments – the Doge’s Palace and the New Prison.